aidenybai/site-mini/src/pages/thoughts/isef.md

 It's often easy to lose sight of the principles that form successful ISEF projects.
 The best way to follow these principles is to surround yourself with a support group that can help you succeed.
 Whether that be a friend, an (_ethical_) mentor, or a group of friends, a support group is integral to keep you motivated and on track to your goals.

 ### Final comments

+My rhetoric may be somewhat discouraging or overly pessimistic.
+Let me clarify: ISEF is an amazing opportunity.
+Without ISEF, I wouldn't be able to translate my research into tangible value and make it a reality.
+I'm inspired by all ISEF projects and it makes me genuinely happy to see so many people participate.

+I'd like to personally thank Society for Science for hosting ISEF, my parents and relatives for providing important feedback and guidance, and all the supporters I've had on the way.

 I hope this article found some value to you.
 If you're currently looking to compete in ISEF, I encourage you on your journey to learn more about the research process and impact the future of our society.